FlorisCreyf/mp3-decoder/README.md

 ## Licencing

-This project is a form of speech.
-Actually converging the source into a working program might require the purchase of a patent license.
+Compiling the source into a working program might require the purchase of a patent license.
 A compiled version of this project wouldn't be very suitable in real world applications, considering that there are plenty of better and optimized options like MAD.